 You may also indicate that not all operations are to be performed by clicking on the tick boxes on the left side of the screen.
 The selection of operations is reflected on the tablet.

-Moreover, beware that the last operation should always be enabled.
+Moreover, beware that the last operation will always be enabled.
 This will ensure your production order progress and the generated inventory are accurately tracked.
 If you would like to use this feature, please contact your account manager or the support team.

 3. Apply the "magic wand"

-The "magic wand" takes the time per operation for the calculations either from the operation cycle time + quantity ratio (1) or operation lead time (2).
+Furthermore, the "magic wand" takes the time per operation for the calculations either from the operation cycle time + quantity ratio (1) or operation lead time (2).

 In all, the quantity ordered is 8 and the product is Chocolate Cake.